Skip to main content

 What Is a SaaS Agreement (UK)?

 In England and Wales, SaaS agreements are widely used across every sector of the economy.
 Cloud-based software for accounting, HR management, customer relationship management (CRM), project management, e-commerce, and data analytics are all typically delivered on a SaaS basis.
-The SaaS model has become the dominant paradigm for enterprise software procurement in the United Kingdom, and a well-drafted SaaS agreement is an essential commercial and legal foundation for any SaaS business or subscription-based technology arrangement.
+The SaaS model has become the dominant framework for enterprise software procurement in the United Kingdom, and a well-drafted SaaS agreement is an essential commercial and legal foundation for any SaaS business or subscription-based technology arrangement.

 The legal framework governing SaaS agreements in England and Wales is multifaceted.
 The UK General Data Protection Regulation (UK GDPR) as incorporated by the Data Protection Act 2018 is particularly significant, because virtually every SaaS platform processes some personal data on behalf of the customer, creating specific legal obligations on both the provider and the customer.
 The Consumer Rights Act 2015 applies where the customer is a consumer and imposes non-excludable statutory rights in relation to digital content quality.
 The Supply of Goods and Services Act 1982 implies obligations of reasonable care and skill into the provision of services.
 The Computer Misuse Act 1990 provides criminal law protection for cloud infrastructure.